conorjp/Parrish_Draper_Worley_CSCI2270_FinalProject/README.md

 A text-based RPG in the world of Spongebob.
 The class will be a location class, holding different locations in a hash table.
 Your character will navigate through these locations, completing challenges at each one.

 ***How to Run:***
-check back after phase 2
+Download the zip file and decompress it.
+Using a terminal window or your favorite IDE compiler options, compile the driver file (FinalProject.cpp) and the HashTable.cpp file together using C++11 g++ procedure.
+Making sure that locations.txt and HashTable.h remain in the same directory, run the executable.

 ***Dependencies:***
-check back after phase 2
+There are very few dependencies for this program.
+Simply compile and run.

 ***System Requirements:***
-If you can type in a command line, you can run this game.
+If you can type in a unix-based command line and compile with c++11, you can run this game.

 ***Group Members:***
 Conor Parrish, James Draper, Luke Worley